-Click on Advanced $\rightarrow$ Clear and confirm your decision in the corresponding dialog.
+Click on Advanced \rightarrow Clear and confirm your decision in the corresponding dialog.

-Individual users can delete their history in the Kerio Operator client.
+Individual users can delete their history in the Kerio Phone.
 However, this operation only hides the data.
 They are not removed from the PBX and logs.

 Monitoring Recorded Calls